-The Dalhousie School of Information Management (SIM) seeks a dynamic and innovative colleague to join our team.
-SIM invites applications for a probationary tenure-track, tenure-track or tenured position at the rank of Lecturer or Assistant Professor, commencing January 1, 2018 (negotiable).
+The School of Information Management (SIM) invites applications for a probationary tenure-track, tenure-track or tenured position at the rank of Lecturer, Assistant Professor or Associate Professor commencing July 1st 2019 (negotiable).

 This position combines teaching, research, and administrative responsibilities.
 The School seeks candidates with a strong interest in, and capacity for, interdisciplinary research.
 Candidates will be expected to teach in at least two programs at the graduate or undergraduate levels.
 Professional information management experience will be an asset.

 The successful candidate will have a PhD (or ABD status) in information management or a related discipline, with research expertise and/or teaching experience in one or more of the following areas:

 - Data management, including analytics, visualization, curation, and preservation

 - New and emerging media and/or technology, including digital transformation

 - Other relevant areas including organizational learning, collaboration, user experience, or knowledge management